Military Family Resources

 A Note on Housing and Real Estate

-Recruits in basic training do not need housing help yet, and most will live in barracks or training facilities through specialty school.
+Recruits in basic training do not need housing help yet.
+Most will live in barracks or training facilities through specialty school.
 Housing decisions come into focus when permanent change of station (PCS) orders arrive for a first duty station.

-If your family is planning to relocate to be near a first duty station, or if you are a spouse thinking ahead to the PCS process, starting early makes a real difference.
-Our network of military-experienced agents understands VA loans, BAH, and the unique timeline pressures that come with military moves.
+If your family is planning to relocate near a first duty station, or if you are a spouse thinking ahead to the PCS process, starting early makes a real difference.
+Our network of military-experienced agents understands VA loans, BAH, and the timeline pressures that come with military moves.

 Find a Military Real Estate Agent